Are you an aspiring 3D lighting artist?

 In 3D animation, compositing is a process that combines all the visual elements into one image.
 The visual elements come from different sources, and the composition process is meant to give the illusion that these separate elements are a part of the same scene.
 The scene combines two or more render passes to refine the animation and achieve the highest quality.

-You can take formal training by earning a college degree.
-We don’t necessarily recommend this, as most college degrees aren’t created for today’s job requirements.
-Plus, it’s an expensive route.
+You can take formal training by earning a college degree to become a lighting artist.
+I don’t necessarily recommend this, as most college degrees aren’t created for today’s job requirements.
+Plus, it’s an overly expensive and time-consuming route.

 A bachelor’s degree in Computer Animation costs around $40,000 per year.
 To be admitted to a master’s level program, you should have at least a 3.0 undergraduate GPA.